FinalDes/ansible-ssh/README.md

 Author Information
 ------------------
+Please use sshaudit to audit your ssh connection, after the deployment.
 An optional section for the role authors to include contact information, or a website (HTML is not allowed).